 After you have life insurance, you want to forget about it.

 I’ve talked about this before.
 Thinking about life insurance means thinking about some deep stuff, things you don’t want to really think about.
 Like what happens to your family if something dire happens to you.
-So naturally, after you buy life insurance, people tend to want to go all Jason Bourne and get some amnesia.
-You want to buy life insurance, move on and never think about it again.
+So naturally, after you buy life insurance, people tend to want to move on and never think about it again.

 For obvious reasons.
 If something would happen to you, the last thing you want is for your loved ones to have no idea you have a life insurance policy, and for them to live in abject poverty with this awesome policy just hanging around, waiting to be used.

 It also wouldn’t be helpful if your family members are saying, “I know that there’s a life insurance policy, but I have no idea who it was and where the policy is.”

 I’d like to think that, in that case, they’d eventually figure things out, but these days, you never know.
 It’s easy to imagine someone losing their paperwork and having a digital life insurance policy filed away on some device, a device that has a password, completely unknown to the deceased’s family members.

 Things to Consider About Your Life Insurance Policy

 And if you’re married and thinking, “Well, this is going to be a short post, Liran, because I’ll tell my spouse, and problem solved — now, why don’t you show me one of those cute cat videos on YouTube,” let me remind you that you and your spouse could die at the same time.
 You could both be in a car wreck.